cfbrevamped/CFBR-Easy-Installer/README.md

 ---------

 ## You <ins>DO NOT</ins> need any prior versions of the Easy Installer or any other mods installed before using V3 of the Easy Installer.
 ## This mod <ins>INCLUDES ALL PRIOR VERSIONS</ins> and will overwrite any previously installed mods.
-YOU DO NOT NEED TO DELETE V2 OR ANY PRIOR VERSIONS.
+YOU DO NOT NEED TO DELETE V3 OR ANY PRIOR VERSIONS.

 ---------

 ## Known Mod Issues:
 - **Dynasty Crashing:** We are aware of users experiencing occassional crashes during dynasty games.
-We are currently investigating the root cause and hope to provide a fix in the near future. **Until a fix is released, we advise that you skip all cutscenes, especially the pregame introduction, studio updates, the halftime show, and postgame.**
+The v4 release should significantly reduce, if not eliminate the frequency of crashes, however **we still advise that you skip all cutscenes, especially the pregame introduction, studio updates, the halftime show, and postgame.**
-- **Syracuse Orange Helmet:** The Syracuse orange helmet has a gray facemask (should be navy).
-This will be fixed in a future release.
-- **Boston College:** BC recently revealed new uniforms, which we were unable to include in this release due to time.
-They will be added in the v4 release.
-- **Georgia, Pitt, and other recent uniform reveals:** We are working to the create new/updated uniforms as quickly as we can.
-We plan on adding as many as we can in the v4 release.
+- **Pink cleats for Charlotte, Coastal Carolina, App State, Georgia Southern, and Pitt in uniform select:** This will only show during uniform select.
+All team colors will properly show in game.
+A fix will be released in v5.

 Of course, if you have any additonal questions, please join our <img width="20" src="https://logo-logos.com/wp-content/uploads/2018/03/Discord_icon.png"> [Discord](https://discord.com/invite/cfbr)